Dataset Viewer

 Composition penalty −31.1% −0.3%

 The composition penalty vanishes under trajectory weighting.
 With hard post-selection, composing two Zeno gates costs 31% of effective yield.
 With exponential weighting, the cost is only 0.3%—within statistical noise of zero.
-The mathematical reason is that trajectory weighting gracefully handles the increased flip counts in longer circuits.
+Trajectory weighting gracefully handles the increased flip counts in longer circuits.
 A single 8-measurement Zeno gate might produce trajectories with 0, 1, 2, or more flips.
 A composed 16-measurement Zeno sequence will produce trajectories with roughly twice as many flips on average.
 Hard post-selection rejects all non-zero-flip trajectories, and with 16 measurements there are many more ways to accumulate a flip, so the success rate crashes.
 Exponential weighting, however, simply assigns lower weights to higher-flip trajectories and extracts whatever signal they contain.
 With twice as many measurements, the typical trajectory might have one flip instead of zero, but one-flip trajectories still carry 94%+ of the signal, and exponential weighting captures this.

 The practical consequence is transformative: with trajectory weighting, composed Zeno gates (94.8% effective yield) outperform standard gate sequences (90.9% effective yield).
 The Zeno approach—which looked hopelessly impractical under hard post-selection—becomes the superior choice when analyzed properly.